javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 ## Nested describe

-We're going to add more tests.
+We're going to add even more tests.
 But before that let's note that the helper function `makeTest` and `for` should be grouped together.
 We won't need `makeTest` in other tests, it's needed only in `for`: their common task is to check how `pow` raises into the given power.

 Grouping is done with a nested `describe`: